renebrummel/ForNAV.TrainingModules/Modules/Webinar Developer.md

   * How To guides

 Prerequisites
-* Have access to your own Business Central Sandbox, On Prem, or Docker installation (minimum BC14)
+* Have access to your own Business Central Sandbox, On Premise, or Docker installation (minimum BC14)
 * Visual Studio Code installed
 * You can create, publish, and debug Business Central extensions